dncoyote/maven-java/src/main/java/Notes/FrameworkAndLibrariesAndTechnologies_InterviewQuestionBank.md

 - SOLID is an acronym representing a set of five design principles that are widely used in object-oriented programming to create maintainable, flexible, and understandable software
 - They are are considered fundamental guidelines for writing clean and well-structured code.

-- Single Responsibility Principle (SRP)
+#### Single Responsibility Principle (SRP)

 - A class should have only one reason to change or only one responsibility

-- Open/Closed Principle (OCP)
+#### Open/Closed Principle (OCP)

 - Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification

-- Liskov Substitution Principle (LSP)
+#### Liskov Substitution Principle (LSP)

+- LSP states that derived class must be completely substitutable for their base classes. i.e., if class A is a subtype of class B, then we should be able to replace B with A without interrupting the behaviour of the program.
 - Derived classes should adhere to the contract established by their base classes and should not change the expected behavior.

-- Interface Segregation Principle (ISP)
+#### Interface Segregation Principle (ISP)

+- Do not force client to use methods that they do not want to use.

-- Dependency Inversion Principle (DIP)
+#### Dependency Inversion Principle (DIP)

 - High-level modules should not depend on low-level modules.
 Both should depend on abstractions.

 ---